openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `wallet_unavailable`:

-- The Wallet could not respond to the request.
+- The Wallet appears to be unavailable and therefore unable to respond to the request.

 ## VP Token Validation